 In preparation for your medical exam, you should gather your vaccination records and any tests by your doctor that determined that you are already immune to a particular disease.
 During the exam, the physician will review the record and decide which additional vaccinations you need, given your age and vaccination history.

-The doctor will give you any needed vaccinations at that time.
-He will be responsible for paying for the vaccinations.
-You may want to read, What To Expect a the Green Card Medical Exam.
+The doctor will give you any needed vaccinations at that time and will be responsible for paying for the vaccinations.
+You might want to read, What to Expect a the Green Card Medical Exam.